FAQ

 Yes.
 We have processes and procedures in place to liaise closely with teachers about all content before delivering any sessions.
 Please do not hesitate to contact us if you would like to discuss this in more detail.

-‘Schools must consult parents in developing and reviewing their policy.
+In the meantime, Statutory Guidance 2020 says that ‘Schools must consult parents in developing and reviewing their policy.
 Schools should ensure that the policy meets the needs of pupils and parents and reflects the community they serve.’
 Statutory Guidance 2020.

 Please be reassured that we can support this important work with parents – please get in touch to find out more.

+Yes, we are open with parents, carers and guardians about the content of our RSHE sessions.
+There are many options and we trust that our schools will use their discretion to decide how best to facilitate this.
 Whilst parents are not able to veto curriculum content, it is vital that they are consulted, encouraged to engage with the topics and carry on these conversations at home.

-Yes.
-Parents have the right to withdraw their child from the ‘Sex Education’ element of RSHE, but not from the Health or Relationships elements.
+Currently parents have the right to withdraw their child from the ‘Sex Education’ element of RSHE, but not from the Health or Relationships elements.
 Parents cannot withdraw their child from National Curriculum Science.
 There is a slightly different process for the family & school to follow if the student is within 3 terms of their 16th birthday.

 Each school we work with will have a policy regarding their own definitions of topics (for further advice see Sex Education Forum definitions here) It is the schools’ responsibility to inform parents about the lessons that are planned.